domRiddle/ASF/Configuration.md

 If you're ASF sponsor, you can obtain your license **[here](https://asf.justarchi.net/User/Status)**.
 You'll need to sign in with GitHub for confirming your identity, we ask only for read-only public information, which is your username. `LicenseID` is made out of 32 hexadecimal characters, such as `f6a0529813f74d119982eb4fe43a9a24`.

+**Ensure that you do not share your `LicenseID` with other people**.
+Since it's issued on personal basis, it might get revoked if it's leaked.
+If by any chance this happened to you accidentally, you can generate a new one from the same place.

 Unless you want to enable extra ASF functionalities, there is no need for you to use the license.

 ---